Here are a few ways to save on electric bill during the warm months.

 3. Use Ceiling Fans

 Do you have ceiling fans in your home?
-Use them to help keep yourself cool while at home.
-They are much cheaper to run than an air conditioner.
+Use them to help keep yourself and your house cool.
+Ceiling fans are much cheaper to run than an air conditioner.
 Remember, they only cool you if you’re sitting under them, so turn them off when you aren’t in the room, no need to use electricity when it isn’t benefiting you!

 4. Open Windows To Let In The Breeze

 If you live in an area that gets cool in the evenings, use this to your advantage!
 Open up your windows, turn off the air conditioner and let the cool breeze in during the cooler hours of the day.
 We like to keep our windows open up all night, and then in the morning we shut them to trap the cool air in for as long as possible.
 It makes the house really cold in the morning, but it is worth it!

 5. Spend More Time In The Basement

 It’s no secret that heat rises, so spend more time in your basement.
 The more time you hang out downstairs, the less you will need to run your expensive A/C.

 We like to head to the basement in the afternoon, right when the heat starts to rise.
 It’s always nice and cool and a good change of scenery!